ClarkNarvas/Labour-Nexus/uptous.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/72VwzXkiW34" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Speakers TBA.

-People from every Labour tradition is coming together at our rally on June 12th - Be part of it.
+People from every Labour tradition are coming together at our rally on June 12th - Be part of it.

 Watch it live on YouTube and Twitter.